 Customer Information Platform CIP

 The Customer Information Platform is an interactive, Internet-based information tool, providing detailed information on RFC routing and terminals.
 Customers may search for specific track properties per O/D relation and infrastructure investment projects, as well as ICM (International Contingency Management) lines and their re-routing options.
 All information may be found via an interactive map or a document archive, providing further official documents for each RFC.

 CIP is hosted and maintained by RailNetEurope.
 RNE is assigned to further develop the CIP according to the decisions of the CIP Change Control Board and following the approval, if necessary, of the RNE General Assembly.

-RFC Rhine-Danube is scheduled to implement CIP during the first half of year 2021.
+RFC Rhine-Danube is scheduled to implement CIP end of June 2021.